MHDevHD/CC-BY-SA-4.0_Music/README.md

 # Creative4Music

+Listen to all the tracks here - https://mhdevhd.github.io/Creative4Music/

 ## Who is this music intended for?
 Indie game developers, content creators, educators, really anyone who wants to use some music and\or get some inspiration.